How to Tell Your Story In an Interview

 Often times these added talking points give the interviewer additional insights about your experience and traits.
 What was merely a question about resolving a mistake is now an educational session for the interviewer.

-Check out our article on data science interview questions to find 900+ real interview questions from 80 different companies in 2020 and 2021
+Check out our article on data science interview guide to find 900+ real interview questions from 80 different companies in 2020 and 2021

 In summary, in order to answer great behavioral questions here is my framework: